aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 }
 ```

 You have just implemented GraphQL queries and mutations in your CRUD functions.
-Now, you can test your app and verify that the app is persisted using your GraphQL backend.
+Now, you can test your app and verify that the app data is persisted using your GraphQL backend!

 **Inspecting a GraphQL Mutation**

 Let's see what is happening under the hood.
-Run your app and add a new item while you monitor the network traffic in your browser's developer tools.
-Here is what you will see for a mutation call:
+Run your app, and add a new item while you monitor the network traffic in your browser's developer tools.
+Here is what you will see for a mutation HTTP request:
 ![](images/app-graphql-call.png){: class="screencap" style="max-height:500px;"}

 When you check the request header, you will notice that the Request Payload has the todo item data in JSON format.

 **Congratulations!
 You now have a cloud-powered Ionic app!**

-You’ve added persisted your app's data using AWS AppSync and Amazon DynamoDB.
+You’ve persisted your app's data using AWS AppSync and Amazon DynamoDB.

 ## What's next

 You have completed this tutorial.
-If you like to improve your app even more, here are some of ideas you can work on.
+But, if you like to improve your app even further, here are some ideas you can work on.

-**Use AppSync Subscriptions**
+**Use GraphQL Subscriptions**

-In addition to queries and mutations, you can use AWS AppSync subscriptions to enable real-time data for your app.
-Think of a user experience which you share your todo list with your friends and all of you create/edit items at the same time.
+In addition to queries and mutations, you can use GraphQL subscriptions with AWS AppSync and enable real-time data in your app.
+Think of a user experience which you share your todo list with your friends and all of you create and edit items at the same time.
 Learn more about subscriptions [here](https://aws-amplify.github.io/docs/js/api#subscriptions).

 **Display User Data**